ShiJbey/neighborly/README.md

 # Core Features

 - 🚀 Utilizes a low-fidelity social simulation allowing it to simulate hundreds of years of world history within minutes.
-- 👔 Characters can start businesses and hold jobs
+- 👔 Characters can start businesses and hold jobs.
-- 📦 Users can create and share custom content plugins to extend Neighborly's capabilities
+- 📦 Users can create and share custom content plugins to extend Neighborly's capabilities.
-- 🤖 Characters follow goal-driven behaviors defined using behavior trees and utility AI
+- 🤖 Characters follow goal-driven behaviors defined using behavior trees and utility AI.
-- ️🧬 Traits and statuses modify character behavior
+- ️🧬 Traits and statuses modify character behavior.
-- ❤️💔 Models facets of relationships such as romance, friendship, trust, and respect
+- ❤️💔 Models facets of relationships such as romance, friendship, trust, and respect.
-- 💥 Random Life Events spice up characters' lives
+- 💥 Random Life Events spice up characters' lives.
-- ⚖️ Social Rules define how characters should feel about each other
+- ⚖️ Social Rules define how characters should feel about each other.
-- 🏬 Location Preference Rules define rules for what locations characters should frequent
+- 🏬 Location Preference Rules define rules for what locations characters should frequent.
-- 📈 Collect and analyze simulation data using DataFrames
+- 📈 Collect and analyze simulation data using DataFrames.
+- 🗓️ Event system to update components in response to life events.
-- 📜 Export simulation data to JSON
+- 📜 Export simulation data to JSON.

+# System caveats

+- Simulates a single settlement
+- Buildings hold either one business or residence.
+No mixed-use or multifamily housing.
+- The internal architecture does not follow "Pure" ECS practices.
+It does what looks and feels nice API-wise.
+- Characters only hold one occupation at a time.
+- Characters withing newly-spawned families will all have the same species and culture.
+- Some species can only mate with each other and children will be either the mother's or father's species.

+# Future work

+- A skill system allowing characters gain and level skills based on their occupation/events.
+- Mixed-use buildings and multifamily housing.

 # Installation